mhermsdorferf5/f5-migration-tools/README.md

 ### Exceptions

 * Virtual Services:
-  * Only VS_TYPE_NORMAL is currently supported
+  * VS_TYPE_NORMAL is currently supported
-  * HTTP Policies are not supported (no content switching)
+  * VS_TYPE_PARENT & VS_TYPE_CHILD is supported for SNI parent/child handling only.
   * Only HTTP and L4 type VIPs currently supported.
   * Network Security Policies are not supported
   * Analytics Profiles are not supported.
+  * HTTP Policies are not supported (no content switching)
+* HTTP Profiles:
   * Content Rewrite rules/Policies are not supported.
   * Compression Policies are not supported.
+  * xff_update: not fully supported, F5 by default always appends a new XFF header to the request.
+    * If XFF replacement is required, we'll need an LTM Policy or iRule to get that functionality.
+  * xff_alternate_name: not fully supported, F5's HTTP Profiles only handle inserting xff headers with the industry standard name: X-Forwarded-For.
+    * If custom XFF header names are required, that can be done via iRule or LTM Policies.
+  * Client mTLS isn't currently supported.
 * Pools:
   * Pool Groups with differing server-side TLS are not supported.
+  * Server mTLS isn't currently supported.
+  * Don't handle append_port property, this script doesn't generate configuration that will append ports to the host header ever.
+    * If host header rewriting is required, that can be done via iRule, LTM Policies, or Rewrite Profiles.
 * Health Monitors:
   * HEALTH_MONITOR_EXTERNAL is not supported
   * HEALTH_MONITOR_SCTP is not supported
 * No support for Avi WAF Engine.
 * No support for Avi DNS.

+### Traffic Handling Differences

+* X Forwarding For Headers:
+  * F5 Doesn't natively support the concept of

 ### Program Options